U.S. flag

 Advancing Health Research in Humanitarian Crises

 The Fogarty Center for Global Health Studies (CGHS) leads a project exploring the role of global health research in the context of humanitarian crises.
 The goals of the project are to: (1) catalyze timely, high-quality, ethical and actionable research in crisis settings; and (2) strengthen the capacity of scientists, especially from LMICs, to conduct health research in crisis settings.
 Key partners in this activity include NIH Institutes and Centers, other U.S. government agencies, academic researchers from the U.S. and abroad, nongovernmental organizations and international organizations involved in humanitarian response.
-This field of research can also benefit the U.S. as lessons learned from global humanitarian crises can improve the government's ability to respond to disasters in the U.S.
+This field of research can also benefit the U.S. as lessons learned from global humanitarian crises can improve the government's ability to respond to disasters domestically.

 Current Activities

-Global Forum on Humanitarian Health Research (GFH2R)
+Global Forum on Humanitarian Health Research (GFH2R 2025)

 Past Activities